aureliayang/EcoSLIM_CONUS/README.md

 ## Parallel performance
 Currently, optimization continues, so **only the particle loop kernel** got tested on the Della-GPU cluster at Princeton University.
 Each GPU node is equipped with **2 NVIDIA A100 GPUs** and **2 2.60-GHz AMD EPYC 7H12 sockets**.
 Each socket has 64 cores without hyperthreading.
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/test.png)
-Test based on Hillslope model (ER_Shrub case in Maxwell et al., Ecohydrology, 2019) shows more than 10-fold speedup (2-A100 relative to 128-thread) on one node and good parallel scalability across two nodes.
-LB is Load Balancing.
+* Tests using the ER_Shrub and LW_Shrub cases based on the Hillslope model in Maxwell et al. (Ecohydrology, 2019)
+* Speedup is calculated by comparing th wall-clock time used by 128-thread to that used by 2-A100.
+* Results show speedup of ~10-fold for ER_Shrub and ~12.5-fold for LW_Shrub on one node.
+The more the particles, the higher the speedup.
+* Results show good parallel scalability across two nodes, ~10-fold to ~20-fold for ER_Shrub and ~12.5-fold to ~25-fold for LW_Shrub.
+* LB is Load Balancing.
 S*n* represents LB schemes.
 Speedup by S3 using 4-GPU is smaller due to the uneven split in y direction (5 grid-cells).
 ## Acknowledgements
 * Thanks so much to the following software engineers for their guidance in the code development:
 ***NVIDIA, Carl Ponder; Princeton University, Bei Wang***